open-telemetry/opamp-spec/specification.md

 ## Code Signing

-Any executable code that is part of an addon or agent package should be signed to prevent a compromised Server from delivering malicious code to the Agent.
+Any executable code that is part of a package should be signed to prevent a compromised Server from delivering malicious code to the Agent.
 We recommend the following:

-* Any downloadable executable code (e.g. executable addons or agent packages) need to be code-signed.
+* Any downloadable executable code (e.g. executable packages) need to be code-signed.
 The actual code-signing and verification mechanism is agent specific and is outside the concerns of the OpAMP specification.
 * The Agent SHOULD verify executable code in downloaded files to ensure the code